We promise you won't be disappointed at these amazing hot pot restaurants in Hong Kong.

 The best hot pot restaurants in Hong Kong

 As one of the earliest restaurants in Hong Kong to serve Japanese shabu shabu and sukiyaki hotpot, Gyujin has always provided high-quality food at an affordable price.
-Feast on unlimited Japanese veggies that are uncommon in other hotpot restaurants, such as shungiku, leek, mizuna and maitake.
+Feast on unlimited Japanese veggies that are uncommon in other hot pot restaurants, such as shungiku, leek, mizuna, and maitake.
 What’s cool about Gyujin is that you can eat as much Haagen-Dazs ice-cream as you want, including seasonal limited flavours.
-We’ve been there a few times and the staff are always attentive.
-Gyujin is the kind of casual hot pot place that is well loved by youngsters.
+We’ve been there a few times and the staff are always attentive, and that’s one of the reasons why Gyujin is a casual hot pot place that is well loved by youngsters.

 4. The Drunken Pot